 Girl, 11, is 2nd child fatally shot in St. Louis in 2 days

-St. Louis police are investigating the shooting death of an 11-year-old girl, the second child to be shot and killed in the city in two days.
+Police in St. Louis said Tuesday they were investigating the shooting death of an 11-year-old girl, the second child to be shot and killed in the city in two days.

-Police on Tuesday said Charnija Keys was shot in the head about 11:40 p.m.
-Monday.
+Charnija Keys was shot in the head about 11:40 p.m.
+Monday, police said.
 They are calling it a "suspicious death," and homicide detectives and child-abuse investigators are handling the case.

 No arrests have been made, and no other details were immediately released.

 A 3-year-old girl was killed Sunday night in a drive-by shooting.
 A second child was critically injured in that shooting.
-There have been no arrests.
+There also have been no arrests in that case.

+In a Twitter post, Mayor Lyda Krewson called Sunday's shooting "Outrageous, abhorrent, unthinkable.
+Unbearable pain for these families."

+St. Louis has seen 77 homicides so far this year, a slight increase from the same period in 2018.
+The city often has among the highest homicide rates in the U.S.

 Comments